chrismoroney/Artificial-Intelligence-Coursera-Tensorflow/README.md

 # AI-Coursera-Tensorflow
-My exercises and work from the AI Tensorflow Course from Coursera taught by Laurence Moroney
+My exercises and work from the "TensorFlow in Practice Specialization" courses from Coursera taught by Laurence Moroney and Andrew Ng.